regionstockholm/CKM-mirror-via-modellbibliotek/README.md

 Howto-instructions for Modellebibliotek-repo admins regarding how to move a file uding GitHub's web tools: https://help.github.com/articles/moving-a-file-to-a-new-location/

-Local/regional setup?
+Local/regional setup!
 ----------------------
-If there is interest, then the chain can be: openEHR --> "modellbibliotek" (maybe later run by SKL or EHM?) --> Your local region (e.g. Region Östergötland)
+This repository is set up as a chain: openEHR --> "modellbibliotek" (maybe later run by SKL or EHM?) --> Our local region (e.g. Region Stockholm)

-If you want a stable local (regional?) repository where you can control when updates should happen, then make a fork of this repository and use that fork in your tools instead of using this shared Swedish repository in your tools.
-Working with branches is another way to maintain  stability in a project when the "master" often gets updated from the international "upstream" CKM-mirror.

 Using or forking this repository will give you access to both international assets and a copy of some Swedish local/regional/project-directories, possibly including work in progress (because you want to see what others are working on...).